How to Address Wear & Abrasion in Cement & Mineral Processes

 Oppositely, if a diverter has steeper outlet angles (approximately 30° from vertical), materials are able to suspend and flow freely through the channel.
-This allows optimal flow rates for most materials used in cement production and also reduces the likelihood of materials plugging the line.
+This allows optimal flow rates for most materials handled in cement, minerals and mining applications, and also reduces the likelihood of materials plugging the line.

 When materials are suspended, they make little contact with the diverter’s material contact areas.
 Thus, the diverter is subject to less wear and abrasion.

 When handling heavy-duty materials, valves are afforded greater durability if they are constructed from abrasion-resistant metals.
 Those include 400 BHN abrasion-resistant steel, chromium carbide, and even other stronger metals, depending on application.

 Our Partners: The Cement, Minerals & Mining Industries

 As detailed above, Vortex identified a need in these industries for improved product design, in order to address common causes of equipment failure.
 Several of our largest and longest-standing clients are multinational companies within the cement, minerals and mining industries.
 Those include LafargeHolcim, Heidelberg Cement, Quikrete, Cemex, Buzzi Unicem, Vale and Rio Tinto, among others.

 Staying true to our design philosophy, Vortex couples robust metal materials of construction with unique design to protect against erosive wear, impact wear, and other forms of abrasion to material contact areas.

 Identifying key wear points and reinforcing those areas with abrasion-resistant materials;